 Cattleyas are native to Central and South America from Mexico to Bolivia, Paraguay and Argentina and concentrated in the Andean regions of northern and western South America and the Brazilian forest.
-Some 60 species grow in the wild in a range of habitats from the steamy Amazon jungle to the peaks in the Andes mountain range whet the night temperatures drop to freezing.
-Therefore, Cattlelyas are amongst the most adaptable of orchid family.
+Some 60 species grow in the wild in a range of habitats from the steamy Amazon jungle to the peaks in the Andes mountain range where the night temperatures drop to freezing.
+Therefore, Cattlelyas are among the most adaptable of orchid family.

 Cattleyas should be grown with as much light as possible but not so much that the leaves become yellow and burnt. during Summer 50% shade should be sufficient.
 They are grown in plastic pots and they grow well a hanging from shade houses where they receive ample light.
 Cook, Terry.
 “Growing Orchids in Australia” Golden Press, Silverwater, NSW, 1989.

 The following paragraph is an excerpt from: Cattleya Culture in Melbourne by Barbara Walker, an OSCOV judge and former proprietor of a commercial nursery, Arbor Orchids.
 She writes: